espressif/esp-idf/examples/protocols/modbus/serial/README.md

 ESP_ERR_NOT_SUPPORTED (0x106), ESP_ERR_INVALID_RESPONSE (0x108) - Modbus slave device does not support requested command or register and sent exeption response.

 ESP_ERR_INVALID_STATE (0x103) - Modbus stack is not configured correctly or can't work correctly due to critical failure.

+Note: Refer to file below for more information about current implementation of Modbus:

+* `components/freemodbus/README.rst`